petergd/pd-bubble/README.md

 _✓ @font-face string containing the appropriate CSS for the icon fonts used_

-_✓ check that string holds certain CSS rules relative to the @font-face declaration_
+_✓ check that string holds certain CSS rules_

 _**sRoot**_